hal9ai/hal9/website/learn/genai/dnn.md

 <center><img src="https://latex.codecogs.com/svg.latex?f(x) = \begin{cases} 1 & \sum_{i=1}^m w_i x_i + b > 0\\ 0 & \text{otherwise} \end{cases}" /></center>

-For example, if you wanted to classify the number one in an image of 2x2 pixels, you could encode these pixels into an array of values `I = [[0,1], [0,1]]` and use the perceptron equation with coefficients `W = [[-1, 1], [-1, 1]]` such that multiplying the pixels times the array of coefficients `W*I` classify the image as the number one when the value is larger than zero.
+For example, if you wanted to classify the number one in an image of 2x2 [pixels](https://en.wikipedia.org/wiki/Pixel), you could encode these pixels into an array of values `I = [[0,1], [0,1]]` and use the perceptron equation with coefficients `W = [[-1, 1], [-1, 1]]` such that multiplying the pixels times the array of coefficients `W*I` classify the image as the number one when the value is larger than zero.

-Minsky and Papert found out that a single perceptron can classify only datasets that are linearly separable; however, they also revealed in their book Perceptrons that layering perceptrons would bring additional classification capabilities, we refer to layered perceptrons as Neural Networks (NN).
+Minsky and Papert found out that a single perceptron can classify only datasets that are [linearly separable](https://en.wikipedia.org/wiki/Linear_separability); however, they also revealed in their book [Perceptrons](https://direct.mit.edu/books/monograph/3132/PerceptronsAn-Introduction-to-Computational) that layering perceptrons would bring additional classification capabilities, we refer to layered perceptrons as **Neural Networks** (**NN**).
 The next Figure presents the original diagram showcasing the multilayer perceptron neural network.

 <center><img src={PerceptronLayered} alt="Multi-layered Perceptron" style={{width: 500}} /></center>

-These layers of chained perceptrons are what we call today Deep Neural Networks.
+These layers of chained perceptrons are what we call today **Deep Neural Networks** (**DNN**).
 However, Minsky and Papert had no clue as to how to find all the correct weights `W` to classify more complex values.
 Intuitively, we could define an image with 128x128 pixels and connect several perceptrons together; if we could only find the right `W` values, we could potentially recognize people in an image -- for many decades, we found no solution as to how to find the correct weights for complex layers with many perceptrons.

 ## Backpropagation